swiftlang/swift-evolution/proposals/NNNN-property-delegates.md

 }
 ```

-`storageValue` provides delegation for the synthesized storage property, allowing the copy-on-write wrapper to be used directly:
+`delegateValue` provides delegation for the synthesized storage property, allowing the copy-on-write wrapper to be used directly:

 ```swift
 @CopyOnWrite var storage: MyStorageBuffer